St. John's Wort

 What are the side effects of St. John's Wort?

 St. John's Wort has significant drug interactions due to induction of cytochrome P450 enzymes (CYP3A4, CYP2C9) and P-glycoprotein.
 It reduces the effectiveness of: oral contraceptives, immunosuppressants (cyclosporine, tacrolimus), anticoagulants (warfarin), HIV protease inhibitors, some chemotherapy agents, digoxin, and many other medications.
 These interactions are clinically significant and potentially dangerous.
 Do NOT combine with pharmaceutical antidepressants, risk of serotonin syndrome.
 May cause photosensitivity, fair-skinned individuals should avoid excessive sun exposure.
 Avoid in bipolar disorder as it may trigger manic episodes.
 Not recommended during pregnancy or lactation.
-When taken appropriately for your constitution, side effects are generally minimal.
+When taken appropriately for the constitution, side effects are generally minimal.

 Which dosha type benefits most from St. John's Wort?